Teresa Lewis: ‘Fatal Vows’ On ID Begins With ‘Frightened’ Executed Inmate’s Murder Story Of Julian Lewis

 When Julian Lewis’ wife died in 2000 after 28 years of marriage, the distraught man thought that he would find love again with a woman 18 years younger.
 Teresa Lewis was not a beautiful woman but was attractive and had a quality about her that enticed several men.

-What Julian did not know was that his wife was looking for a cash cow, a gullible person who would support her and her children financially.
-Authorities stated that she never loved him, and that during their marriage, Teresa had many lovers and even engaged in threesomes.
+What Julian Lewis did not know was that his wife was looking for a cash cow, a gullible type who would support her and her children financially.
+She never loved him.
+And during their marriage, Teresa had many lovers and even engaged in threesomes.

 Prosecutors believed that Teresa Lewis wasn’t just a loose woman.
 She was also a killer.
 People who knew her say that she loved, men, money, and attention.
 When the money started running out, she came up with the perfect plan to obtain more– she would kill her husband and her stepson and cash in on the insurance money.